tauri-apps/tauri/docs/api/config.md

           { property: "featureRefs", optional: true, type: "string[]", description: `The Feature element ids you want to reference from the fragments.` }, { property: "mergeRefs", optional: true, type: "string[]", description: `The Merge element ids you want to reference from the fragments.` }, { property: "skipWebviewInstall", optional: true, type: "boolean", description: `Disables the Webview2 runtime installation after app install.` }, { property: "license", optional: true, type: "string", description: `The path to the license file to render on the installer.
-Must be an RTF file, so if a different extension is provided, we convert it to the RTF format.` }]} />
+Must be an RTF file, so if a different extension is provided, we convert it to the RTF format.` }, { property: "bannerPath", optional: true, type: "string", description: `Path to a bitmap file to use as the installation user interface banner.
+This bitmap will appear at the top of all but the first page of the installer.
+The required dimensions are 493px × 58px.` }]} />
         }
         ]} />
       },